-On occasion, you might have romantic feelings for someone, but they feel that they are either too young or too old for you.
-This seems like a problem that might not be insurmountable, depending on how big the age gap is and how dead-set the other person is against the match.
-As long as you are both old enough to give consent to have a relationship, then you might be able to sway them through romantic gestures if you remain persistent.
+On occasion, you might have romantic feelings for someone who is either too young or too old for you.
+This problem might not be insurmountable, depending on how big the age gap is; if you are both old enough to give consent to have a relationship, then you may still be able to pursue a relationship with them.

-However, if the age difference is so great then even if you think you love them, it doesn't seem likely that it's going to work out in the long term even if they eventually say yes and agree to date you.
-People from different generations often have different values and priorities.
-Also, if you're at a different point in your life from someone else because of your age, then their idea of what to do for fun isn't likely to be the same as yours.
-There are rare exceptions where this sort of thing works, but usually, it’s best for you to target someone closer to your age if the gap is a couple of decades or more.
+However, there are some age differences so great that it is unlikely to work out in the long term, even if they eventually agree to date you.
+People from different generations often have different values and priorities; their idea of what to do for fun and their goals for life may not be the same as yours.
+There can be exceptions, but it’s often better to look for someone closer to your age.

-Out of sight might not equal out of mind at first, but it should eventually.
-If you don't have to see them every day, then you might think about them constantly at first depending on the level of your infatuation.
-The longer you are apart from them, though, the better you should be able to accept the situation.
-It is said that absence makes the heart grow fonder, but in reality, that's not how human beings are hard-wired.
-What's more likely is that absence will make you forgetful if you take enough time and allow it to happen.
+Out of sight might not equal out of mind at first, but it may eventually lessen the number of times you think about the person you love and the intensity of your feelings toward them.
+If you don't have to see them every day, you might think about them constantly at first, depending on the level of your infatuation, but the longer you are apart, the better you may be able to distance yourself emotionally and accept the situation.

 Find Someone Else